ycheng5948/NeRF_automation_tool/README.md

 **3. Check or uncheck options<br/>**<br/>
   Make sure desired options are checked before hitting `Run` button<br/>
-  - Auto-filter blurry images: Default checked, will automatically delete blurry images after hitting `Run` button
+  - <ins>Auto-filter blurry images</ins>: Default checked, will automatically delete blurry images after hitting `Run` button
-  - Manually check blurry images: Won't delete blurry images, instead keeping all for later process
+  - <ins>Manually check blurry images</ins>: Won't delete blurry images, instead keeping all for later process allowing the user to filter manually
-  - Outdoor scene: Check if the project images/video were taken outdoors, will set the [aabb_scale](https://github.com/NVlabs/instant-ngp/blob/master/docs/nerf_dataset_tips.md#existing-datasets) as 16, while the default value is 8
+  - <ins>Outdoor scene</ins>: Check if the project images/video were taken outdoors, will set the [aabb_scale](https://github.com/NVlabs/instant-ngp/blob/master/docs/nerf_dataset_tips.md#existing-datasets) as 16, while the default value is 8
-  - Run Instant-NeRF: Open and start Instant-NeRF training with the transformed.json file from colmap and the images
+  - <ins>Run Instant-NeRF</ins>: Open and start Instant-NeRF training with the transformed.json file from colmap and the images

-  > Since the threshold is determined by the mean and std of images' blurriness.<br/>
+  > Since the threshold is determined by the mean and std of images' blurriness<br/>
   > If most images are blurry, it is recommended to re-run and re-filter several times until all images are considered sharp
 <br/>